KaanKC/jovo-plugin-fallback-airtable/README.md

 # Installation

+> If you are using the Jovo Framework version < 2.0.0, please checkout the v1 branch [here](https://github.com/KaanKC/jovo-plugin-fallback-airtable/tree/v1)

 First of all you have to sign up to [Airtable](https://airtable.com/).

 After that go over to the [template](https://airtable.com/universe/expcg7NcTJWR9BJM7/jovo-plugin-fallback-airtable) and click on `Copy base` on the top right corner.

 You also need an API key, which you can generate on your [account page](https://airtable.com/account)